 Associate Degree Nursing

-The purpose of the Associate Degree Nursing Program is to provide high quality education to individuals in the community seeking a career as a registered nurse and to promote the transition of the licensed practical nurse into the role of the registered nurse.
+The purpose of the Associate Degree Nursing Program is to provide high-quality education to individuals in the community seeking a career as a registered nurse and to promote the transition of the licensed practical nurse into the role of the registered nurse.
 Graduates of the program are eligible to apply to take the National Council Licensure Examination (NCLEX-RN) to become a registered nurse.

-Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial, and community health care facilities.
+Employment opportunities are vast within the global health care system and may include positions within acute, chronic, extended, industrial and community health care facilities.

 Program Chair

-Emily Fink
+Dr. Emily Fink

-Emily Fink
+Dr. Emily Fink

 emily.fink@rccc.edu